skasberger/lazzzor-puzzle/README.md

 ```
 This will store the files in the folder puzzles/NEWFOLDER/

-The project was an idea of [Michael Bauer](https://twitter.com/mihi_tr) and realized together wit Stefan Kasberger during the Open Week Graz Auswärtsspiel at the [Metalab](https://metalab.at/) on their [Lazzzor](http://lazzzor.soup.io/) in Vienna.
+The project was originaly an idea of [Michael Bauer](https://twitter.com/mihi_tr) realized during the Open Week Graz Auswärtsspiel at the [Metalab](https://metalab.at/) on their [Lazzzor](http://lazzzor.soup.io/) in Vienna.
+I contributed the script.

 ## Participate
 If you made some new vector files, it would be amazing to share your files with others and merge it with this repo.

-**Pleas don't forget to add a LICENSE text for the shape files inside the folders!**
+**Please don't forget to add a LICENSE text for the shape files inside the folders!**

 You also can add some functions to the script or add a documentation how to use the lazzzer cutter, which material can be used or what other things can be made out of this.